Intermesh/groupoffice-docs/using/holidays.rst

 .. note::

    Managers will need manage permissions for the module so they can see all employees hours and approve them.

+A manager can edit leave budgets as needed, e.g. when an employee is entitled to more or fewer hours than initially requested.